Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 Step 4

-Start sprinkling seeds onto the soil by working the shaker bottle in concentric circles around the planting tray.
-It can be helpful to hold your spare hand around the tray, so seeds don't bounce out.
+Start sprinkling seeds onto the soil by working the shaker bottle around the planting tray in concentric circles.
+Holding your spare hand around the tray can be helpful so seeds don’t bounce out.

 Spread the seeds as evenly as possible across the surface.

-This is very important for basil because it's possible that mucilage produces biochemicals that will slow the growth of adjacent seeds.
+This is very important for basil because mucilage may produce biochemicals that will slow the growth of adjacent seeds.

 Below are photos of sown Genovese basil seeds before and after wetting.
 Notice the mucilage on the wet seeds.
 It appears almost immediately after the seeds are watered.